DrexelPhysics/DissertationDocs/README.rst

 --------------------------

-All Drexel University graduate physics students are allowed and encouraged to use this repos.
-The purpose of this reposit is for there to be one central (public) location for students to come to in order to aid them in writing and formatting their dissertation.
-A few rules should be outlined to ensure that this be useful for everyone (now and in the future):
+All Drexel University graduate physics students are allowed and encouraged to use this repo.
+This repo serves as a central (public) location for hosting references and templates to aid in the formatting of a Drexel dissertation.
+Below are a few rules to ensure that this resource remains useful for everyone (now and in the future):

   * All users are granted full privileges to this repo; no exceptions.
   * All users are very much encouraged (but of course are in no way required) to upload their own personal dissertations as examples for less senior students.